MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-timeline-admin.md

 When the rich text editor is enabled, users can mention other users and entities in notes and posts using the **@** and **#** symbols.
 Configuration for the rich text editor is available in the maker experience in **Power Apps**: [make.powerapps.com](https://make.powerapps.com "make.powerapps.com").
 The users and entities that are displayed are pulled from the configuration file provided in the **Rich text editor configuration URL** field.
 More information: [Use the rich text editor control in Power Apps](/powerapps/maker/model-driven-apps/rich-text-editor-control)

-By default, the **@** symbol returns matches with the first name, last name or email address of system users starting with the search string.
+By default, the **@** symbol returns matches with the first name, last name, or email address of system users starting with the search string.

 By default, the **#** symbol returns matches with the account and contact name entity records starting with the search string.

 As an administrator, you can configure additional entities to appear when a user types these symbols.
-Note that adding more entities to the default configured entities may result in slower load times, so add only the entities required by your organization.
+Adding more entities to the default configured entities may result in slower load times, so only add the entities that are required by your organization.
 You can add the following additional entities:

 - "systemuser"
 - "contact"